Gavriil1/arcadegame/README.md

 ###  Footer

-Displayed on each page, it slightly differs on each page.
-On the main page and 404 page, the footer has a link to the feedback page.
-On the feedback page, the footer has a link to the homepage.
+The footer is displayed on each page, it slightly differs on each page.
+On the feedback page and 404 page, the footer has a link to the home page and github link of thsi project.
+On the home page, the footer has a link to the feedback form and github link of the page.
 Each page also includes a copyright message.

 User story: 5.